seanpat09/seanpat09.github.io/_posts/2021-06-22-merging-documents-in-apex.md

   <img src="{{site.url}}/assets/img/apex-doc-gen-hulk.jpg" alt="Hulk saying 'Native Apex document generation"/>
 </figure>

 With a proof of concept I reworked the code a little bit so that it's a little more reusable.
-Here's the result repo: https://github.com/seanpat09/docx-merger
+[Click here for the github repo]( https://github.com/seanpat09/docx-merger).

 With that code you can do something like this to generate documents with merge fields: